overleaf/overleaf/README.md

 docker rm sharelatex
 ```

+### Operating systems
+We recommend a debian based operating system such as Ubuntu for ShareLaTeX, this is what the software has been developed using and most people use when running ShareLaTeX.

 ### Mongo and Redis

 ShareLaTeX depends on [MongoDB](http://www.mongodb.org/) (must be 2.4 or later, 3.x is recommended), and